carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 > which will remove any existing environment directory before rebuilding it using the provided
 > environment file.
 > ~~~
-> $ conda env create --prefix ./env --file environment.yml --force
+> $ conda env create --name project-env --file environment.yml --force
 > ~~~
 > {: .language-bash}
 {: .callout}